ShaneDewar/MEVN-inventory/README.md

 ## Description

-This is a single page application front end intended to consume REST APIs.
+This is a single page application Vue 3 front end intended to consume REST APIs.
 It is modelled on a personal media library where the user can add, update, delete and search through their personal media titles.
 Vue 3 provides the reactive web interface, vue-router is used to handle component navigation within the SPA, Axios is used to send and receive the HTTP requests and vite is used for building and testing.

 [future images][future architecture/flow images]